ergon/migratemost/README.md

 - Output can be concatenated into one huge JSONL file.
 Might be easier to import and is faster in my experience (no overhead to startup the Mattermost process for every file).
 - Migratemost has only been tested with Hipchat Data Center but should also work with Hipchat Cloud exports

+## Troubleshooting
+Open an issue or join the [Migratemost channel](https://pre-release.mattermost.com/core/channels/migratemost) on the Mattermost community server.

 ## Contributing
 Bug reports and pull requests are welcome.